 1994 — KMF purchases its first punch press purchase, a Trumpf TC500R, machine number 40545

 2004 — KMF moves to its current High Carr Business Park site, installs its first powder paint line and adds over three building extensions.

 2007 — KMF is accredited to deliver in-house apprenticeship training with EAL, for Engineering VRQ and NVQ qualifications

 2009 — The Apprentice Training Centre is built and KMF has its first £20 million year.

 2012 — KMF achieved its first £30 million year

 2013 — KMF invests £1million in an Advanced Solutions Unit, aerospace accredited, and located adjacent to the main manufacturing facility.

 2013 — KMF launches its very successful Young Engineer Competition.
 So far the scheme has reached 17,000 students, worked with over 25 high schools and, with local sponsors, invested around £550,000 in encouraging young people to take up a career in engineering and STEM projects.

-KMF currently has £225,000 sq. ft. of manufacturing facilities and employs over 500 staff, establishing it as the UK's largest and most successful precision sheet metal fabrication company.
+KMF currently has £225,000 sq ft of manufacturing facilities and employs over 500 staff.